 SRU, initially published by the Library of Congress, is a further development of the Z39.50 protocol.

 SRU is a superior replacement and combines several Z39.50 features, most notably the search, present, sort and scan services.
 The main difference between SRU and Z39.50 is the ease and simplicity of managing the communication via web services rather than complicated protocols.
-It has capabilities that Z39.50 cannot easily achieve, like searching for catalogue records across multiple databases, reviewing records and the ability to filter out unwanted cataloguing tags.
+It has capabilities that Z39.50 cannot easily achieve, like searching for catalogue records across multiple fields, reviewing records prior to download and the ability to sort results prior to receiving the results list.
 Additionally, SRU has better support for records in Arabic, Hebrew and Greek.